When is Race Across The World series 2 on? Everything you need to know

 When is it Race Across the World on?

-Race Across The World will be back on screens from Sunday 8th March at 8pm on BBC Two.
+Race Across The World began on Sunday 8th March at 8pm on BBC Two.

+Episodes air each week at 8pm on BBC, with episode two on Sunday 15th March.

 The series will also be available to stream on BBC iPlayer.